HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Switch to JSONTEXT string escape state.
 - U+0022 QUOTATION MARK (")
   - Emit the current input character as a character token.
-  - If the JSON nesting stack is empty, switch to the JSONTEXT state.
-Otherwise, pop the bottommost character off the JSON nesting statck and switch to the state corresponding to the popped character.
+  - If the JSON nesting stack is empty, switch to the JSONTEXT JSON finished state.
+Otherwise,
+    - If the bottommost character on the JSON nesting statck is U+003A COLON (:), then pop the bottomost character off the JSON nesting stack and switch to the JSONTEXT after object key name state.
+    - Otherwise, switch to JSONTEXT after value state.
 - U+0000 NULL
   - This is an unexpected-null-character parse error; Stop parsing.
 - EOF